AlJohri/kar/README.md

 #### Why not use Make/Rake/Invoke/Runner/etc.?

 [Make](https://www.gnu.org/software/make/) syntax **sucks**!
 It's more annoying and difficult than it's often worth it to write simple tasks in Make.
 Make doesn't allow easily passing in arguments.
 You just can't do `make run python scripts/test.py`.
-While Bash isn't an amazing langauge, it works super well for wrapping existing CLI tools.

 [Rake](https://github.com/ruby/rake) argument syntax is weird and it flat out doesn't allow just passing arbitary (hyphenated) arguments to existing cli commands.